-Command, Control and Coordination are important concepts in the multi-agency response to emergencies and there is a distinction between single-agency command and control structures (occasionally termed Gold, Silver and Bronze) and the multi-agency coordination structures that may be convened at Strategic, Tactical and Operational levels.
+Under the CCA an emergency is defined as "an event or situation which threatens serious emergencies and there is a distinction between single-agency command and control structures (occasionally termed Gold, Silver and Bronze) and the multi-agency coordination structures that may be convened at Strategic, Tactical and Operational levels.
 Please refer to the HIOW LRF ERA for further information on local command and control arrangements and for rising tide and rapid onset response structure diagrams.